- Related areas: Palliative care

 The process will stop if the person is not eligible

-However, a person may become ineligible after the assessment process if their situation changes.
+A person may become ineligible after the assessment process if their situation changes.
 For example, if the person loses competency to make an informed decision after being found eligible, the process will stop, and they will not be able to have an assisted death.

 The process will stop if the person is being pressured

 Only the person can choose to access assisted dying.
 It must be their informed choice, and they must have made this choice without pressure from anyone else.
 Whānau, carers, welfare guardians or holders of an enduring power of attorney cannot request assisted dying on behalf of another person.
-A health professional cannot suggest it as an option.
+A health professional also cannot suggest it as an option.

 The process will stop if the person changes their mind